miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

     $ pwd
     /home/brillydev/workspace/foo

 You can see that the directory changes according to what you type after `cd`.
-Typing `cd` alone without any *argument* (without anything that follows it) will bring you to the home directory of the user.
+Typing `cd` alone without any *argument* (without anything that follows it) will bring you to the home directory of the user. **Thus, your home directory is your default directory.**

 `cd` followed by a dash (`-`)will bring you to the recent directory you were in.

-    $ cd
+    $ cd # change directory to home
     $ pwd
     /home/brillydev

-    $ cd workspace/foo
+    $ cd workspace/foo # change directory to workspace/foo
     $ pwd
     /home/brillydev/workspace/foo

-    $ cd -
+    $ cd - # also changes directory to home
     $ pwd
     /home/brillydev

-### ls
+#### ls

 `ls` (list) list down all the content inside the directory.

     $ pwd
     /home/brillydev/workspace

     $ ls
     apple.txt bar/ foo/ somefiles.txt

 A slash (`/`) post-fixed after a name indicates that it is a directory.
 In this case, `bar` and `foo` are directories.
-Anything not with a slash are all files.
+Any items without slashes behind their names (apple.txt, somefiles.txt) are content files.

-### Flags
+#### Flags

-In addition to performing a general task, a command may also contain flags to specify a specific task you want the command to do.
+In addition to performing a general task, a command may also contain flags to specify a certain task you want to do.
 A flag is anything prefixed with a dash (`-`) that follows the command name.

 For example, you can type `ls -l`.
 In this case, `l` being the flag, to display the content of the directory in a nice list view.